-The number of sailings increased by three per cent over the prior year to 838 (2016: 814), including an additional 17 day sailings.
+The number of sailings increased by 3 per cent over the prior year to 859 (2017: 838), including additional day sailings.
 This was the highest number of day sailings operated by the Company since 2004.
-During the financial year 433,925 passengers travelled with the Company, an increase of four per cent over the prior year (2016: 418,831).
+During the financial year 448,764 passengers travelled with the Company, an increase of 3 per cent over the prior year (2017: 433,925).
 This was the highest number of passengers carried on the current vessels since 2004.
 The Company's ability to continue to increase the number of day sailings in peak periods is now limited without compromising schedule reliability.
-The increase in passenger numbers was also assisted by an average passenger fare decrease, in real terms, of two per cent\ year on year, bringing the cumulative decrease since the new strategic plan was implemented in 2014 to 14.9 per cent.
-The average passenger fare has decreased at a higher rate, and in a shorter time, than set out in the plan.
-This has been realised through more lower-cost day sailings and changes to promotional fares.

-Freight volumes were the highest on record, at 103,430 twenty-foot equivalent units (TEUs) (2016: 100,626).
+Freight volumes were the highest on record, at 105,208 twenty-foot equivalent units (TEUs) (2017:103,430).

-Significant freight volume improvement is difficult as the vessels operate at capacity for the majority of high demand periods.
-The preference for freight volumes to travel on night sailings to allow integration with wider logistics chains restricts growth prospects in this area and the strategy of additional day sailings does not materially increase freight volumes carried on the vessels.
-The anticipated addition of competitor capacity over the next two years will also increase the difficulty in continuing to grow this revenue.

-The vessels were valued at €65 million each as at 30 June 2017.
-This value hasn't changed from the 30 June 2016 valuation.
+Significant freight volume improvement is constrained as the vessels operate at capacity for the majority of high demand periods.
+The preference of customers for freight volumes to travel on night sailings to allow integration with wider logistics chains restricts growth prospects in this area and the strategy of additional day sailings does not materially increase freight volumes carried on the vessels.
+The vessels were valued at \in 67.5 million each as at 30 June 2018.
+This value has increased \in 2.5 million from the prior year (2017: \in 65 million each).
 It reflects the strong ferry resale market, the quality of the current vessels and reduced short-term new-build capacity.
-Despite the vessels maintaining their value this year, they are depreciating assets and their value can be normally expected to decrease each year.
+Despite the vessels increasing their value this year, they are depreciating assets and their value can be normally expected to decrease each year.